jeffreyyoo/SICER-2/README.md

 ##### -e/--e_value (Optional)
 E-value.
 Requires user input when no control library is provided.
 Default value is 1000

-##### -i/--input_directory (Optional)
-Path of the directory in which input files are located in.
-Not required when running SICER in the same directory as input files.
-Default is the current working directory.

 ##### -o/--output_directory (Optional)
 Path of the directory in which results will be stored.
 Default output directory is the current working directory.

+##### -cpu/--cpu (Optional)
+The number of CPU cores SICER program will use when executing multi-processing tasks.
+Optimal core count is the species' number of chromosomes.
+Default value is the maximum number of cores avaiable in the system.

 ##### -opt_o/--optional_output (Optional)
-Additional Outputs: Enter "True" or "1" to have SICER produce a BED file of treatment reads filtered by significant islands and WIG file of filtered reads binned into windows.
+Additional Outputs: Enter "y" or "n" to have SICER produce a BED file of treatment reads filtered by significant islands and WIG file of filtered reads binned into windows.

 ### RECOGNICER